adoptium/infrastructure/ansible/README.md

 You can do this by following these steps:

   1. Make a copy of the existing directory you have.
-  2. The "vagrantfile" is an alias to the vagrantfile that is labelled with the desired OS.
-Replace this so it is an alias of the OS you want. (default OS is CentOS)
+  2. The `Vagrantfile` is a symmlink or copy of the Vagrantfile that is labelled with the desired OS (e.g. `VagrantFile.Ubuntu1804`)
   3. Continue the vagrant functions as normal.

 To access each vagrant VM, you'll need to be in the correct directory to `vagrant ssh` into.
+Use `vagrant-global-status` to find out which VMs you have in each directory

 ## Which playbook do I run?

-Our playbooks are named according to the operating system they are supported for, keep in mind that package availability may differ between operating system releases
+Our playbooks are named according to the operating system they are supported for, keep in mind that package availability may differ between operating system releases.

+The main ones are as follows:

+- AdoptOpenJDK_Unix_Playbook/main.yml (For all *IX machines including macOS)
+- AdoptOpenJDK_Windows_Playbook/main.yml (Windows systems)
+- aix.yml (For AIX systems - not currently split out into individual roles)
+- AdoptOpenJDK_ITW_Playbooks (CentOS or Red Hat only - IcedTea-WEB setup)

+There are also various playbooks used to set up other machines in the adoptopenjdk infrastructure - generally most end users won't need these but I'll include them for completeness:

+- vagrant.yml (Used to set up an Ubuntu machine to run Vagrant playbook testing)

 ## Where can I run the playbooks?